-In 1955, Diem removed the Nguyen dynasty from power with a referendum that was probably rigged.
+In 1955 Diem removed Bao Dai from power, through a referendum that was probably rigged.
 South Vietnam became a republic, the imperial throne was abolished and the former emperor returned to a life of exile in France.
 He spent the rest of his life in Paris, making only occasional public comments on the situation in Vietnam.

 This page was written by Jennifer Llewellyn and Steve Thompson.
 To reference this page, use the following citation: